+STEP 2.
 EMBARK ONLINE APPLICATION SUBMISSION DEADLINE:

 Overview and Guidelines

-The Fulbright Foundation in Greece will award up to five grants (total number of grants may change based on funding) to Greek professors/researchers to lecture and/or conduct research at universities or research centers in the United States.
-Fulbright grants are awarded for minimum of two months Recipients may continue their project under the Fulbright auspices for up to six months (maximum eligible period) only if funding from sources other than the Fulbright Foundation is obtained.
+The Fulbright Foundation in Greece will award up to seven partial grants (depending on available funding) to Greek professors/researchers to lecture and/or conduct research at universities or research centers in the United States.
+Fulbright grants are awarded for a minimum of three months.
+Recipients may continue their project under the Fulbright auspices for up to six months (maximum eligible period) only if funding from sources other than the Fulbright Foundation is obtained.
 In that case, proof of funds is required.
-The grant period may begin as early as September 1, 2013 and must be completed by May 31, 2014.
+The grant period may begin as early as September 15, 2016 and must be completed by May 31, 2017.
 The grant period cannot be divided and may be conducted at a maximum of two universities or research centers.

 - Greek citizenship and a valid Greek passport.
 Candidates with dual citizenship (U.S./Greek) or permanent residence in the United States are not eligible.
-Research Scholars will enter the United States on an Exchange Visitor (J-1) visa and are subject to the two-year home residency requirement associated with the J-1 visa http://j1visa.state.gov/

-- A Ph.D degree followed by a minimum of four years of professional experience in the field of study.
+- A Ph.D. degree followed by a minimum of four years of professional experience in the field of study.

 - Preference will be given to mid-career scholars below the age of 55 at the time of application.

-- Preference will be given to qualified candidates who have not had substantial recent experience in the United States, that is, for a period aggregating more than one academic year (nine months) during the past five years for study, teaching, research or employment.
+- Preference will be given to qualified candidates who have not had substantial recent experience in the United States that is, for a period aggregating more than one academic year (nine months) during the past five years for study, teaching, research or employment.

 - Round trip travel allowance according to Fulbright Travel Policies & Regulations.